Mosaic Family Annual Update2020 - 2021

-The ministry board is made up of 7-9 qualified individuals who hold the Lead Pastor accountable to the mission and vision of Mosaic.
-They are selected by a search committee and affirmed by Mosaic Partners to serve a three-year term.
+The Ministry Board is made up of 7-9 qualified individuals who hold the Lead Pastor accountable to the mission and vision of Mosaic.
+They are selected by the Nominating Committee and affirmed by Mosaic Partners to serve a three-year term.

 My family and I have been attending Mosaic for the past nine years.
 I’ve been married to Justin for 20 years and we have two daughters, Evan (15) and Quinn (12).
 Prior to COVID, Justin and I have served in Mosaic Kids, teaching third-fifth graders for the last seven years.
 During COVID, we have been a part of the Outer Southeast House Gathering and serve twice a month at Shepherd’s Door Sunday gatherings.

 Outside of Mosaic life, I am a stay-at-home mom helping with online school this year and I serve as the Children’s Supervisor for our local Bible Study Fellowship class.